 The experimental approach follows the description presented in Wlasits et al. (2020).
-A schematic of the experimental setup, including a brief description, is presented in the Supplement (s.
-Fig. S1).
-Measurements were conducted using two versions of the newly developed Airmodus A30 (Airmodus Ltd., Helsinki, Finland); i.e. a butanol-based variant and a variant of the A30 using propylene glycol as working fluid, which are completely identical except for the used working fluid and temperature settings in saturator and condenser.
-Counting efficiencies were determined based on a set of measurements with seeds produced from four different particle materials: silver wool (Ag), sodium chloride (NaCl), ammonium sulfate ((NH4)2SO4) and β -caryophyllene (C15H24).
+A schematic of the experimental setup, including a brief description, is presented in the Supplement (Fig. S1).
+Measurements were conducted using two versions of the newly developed Airmodus A30; i.e. a butanol-based A30 and the A30 operated with propylene glycol as working fluid, which are completely identical except for the used working fluid and temperature settings in saturator and condenser.
+Counting efficiencies were determined based on a set of measurements with seeds produced from four different particle materials: silver wool (Ag), sodium chloride (NaCl), ammonium sulfate ((NH4)2SO4) and β caryophyllene (C15H24).
 Details of the particle materials in use are presented in Table S2 in the Supplement.